SetBased/php-audit/README.md

 ## Manual

-The manual of PhpAudit can be found at [Read the Docs](https://php-audit.readthedocs.io).
+The manual of PhpAudit is available at [Read the Docs](https://php-audit.readthedocs.io).

 ## Contributing